kloimhardt/bb-web/README.md

 Note that the variable `bb-web/state` is special.
 It is automatically updated on the screen when its content is accessed by `deref`.
 Within bb-web, you cannot create such useful beasts on your own, but arguably having only one of those is exactly right for even the most sophisticated purposes.

 It is fair to say that understanding the 6 lines of Cloure code in the above example means understanding Clojure.
-But in any case, also run the next example.
+In any case, also run the next example, as it is taken from a book and therefore has lots of explanations.

 ## Further examples

 ### Guestbook 0

 Double click on `guestbook_0.html`.
+It is based on the guestbook-reagent example of the [Luminus book](https://pragprog.com/titles/dswdcloj3/web-development-with-clojure-third-edition/).
 To see the nice css styling, you need WiFi connection, a requirement that will be dropped in a later example.

 ### Using Babashka as back-end